drablab/Headless-Raspberry-Pi-for-Scribblers/README.md

 }
 ```

 Save it.
-Plug the SD card back in Raspberrypi and run it.
+Plug the SD card back in Raspberrypi and boot the pi.

 References:
 1) https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis